okunoyuki/media-storage-rb/README.md

 You can find [a working rails sample app using Ricoh Media Storage API](https://github.com/ricohapi/media-storage-sample-app).

 ## SDK API
-Require `ricohapi/mstorage` to use the APIs below.
+Add `require 'ricohapi/mstorage'` to use the APIs below.

 ### Obtain an access token